Plasmic vs. other tools

 - Take designs all the way from mock-ups to production.
 Publish directly and eliminate handoffs.

 - What you see is guaranteed to be what you get in production.
 Design within the real constraints and capabilities of the final medium.

 - Build rich, responsive designs with a full set of layout features.
 Vector drawing tools often have a small subset of the layout that production assets need.

 - Plasmic’s abstractions (how it represents components, slots, variants, tokens, mixins) are significantly more maintainable and scalable.
 Vector drawing tools are optimized for quickly “faking things” and place less emphasis on structure.

-Plasmic is quite different from (headless) CMSes—it has a page builder rather than a structured content editor.
+Plasmic is quite different from (headless) CMSes—it has a free-form visual page builder rather than a structured content editor.
 It complements CMSes, rather than replaces them.

 Plasmic complements CMSes well.
 You can manage your blog posts in a CMS, while designing your landing pages in Plasmic.
 With code components, you can drop in a section that renders data from your CMS (or any other data source, such as a Shopify product catalog).
 You can even design your blog page template in Plasmic, and plug in your blog posts as dynamic data.

 There exist various open and closed source tools that try to convert designs from design tools (such as Figma/XD/Sketch) into code.